codiga/doc.codiga.io/README.md

 Welcome to the **[Doc.codiga.io](https://doc.codiga.io/)**

 ### What is it?
 This repository is for our official Documentation of Codiga.
-The website contains all the information related to our diffrent products.
+The website contains all the information related to our diffrent products.All the docs are written in markdown and are fetched by the website.

 ---